zigbee-alliance/distributed-compliance-ledger/README-DEV.md

   It's usually sufficient to revert the generated changes in `/x/pki/types/query.pb.gw.go`.
 - **Note2**: move `compliance_info.pb.go` and `compliance_history_item.pb.go` to `types/compliance` and adjust the import in other places accordingly.
   It may be easier just to revert changes in all  `*.pb.go` files not affected by your changes in `.proto`
-- **Note3**: `starport chain build` needs to be called only if you made manual changes in `.proto` files.
+- **Note3**: `ignite chain build` needs to be called only if you made manual changes in `.proto` files.
-  There is no need to call `starport chain build` again once all errors and adjustments above are done.
+  There is no need to call `ignite chain build` again once all errors and adjustments above are done.
 It's sufficient just to build the project via usual ways (such as `make build`)

 ## Update Cosmos-sdk Version